George Haines: Coast Guard service

-Haines was born on March 9, 1924, in Huntington, Indiana, the son of George Fremont Haines and Frances Mae Mow, and became interested in swimming after joining the local YMCA, where he won two YMCA championships in the mid-1930s.
-After serving in the Coast Guard, he moved to California, attending college at San Jose State University, where he was conference champion in the 50-meter freestyle before graduating in 1950.
-Not widely known about Haines, he first learned to coach swimming around 1942 while he was in the Coast Guard teaching Marines and sailors survival swimming.
+Not widely known about Haines, in addition to swimming mostly short-distance freestyle events with the Coast Guard team while stationed in Alameda, California, from around 1942–45, he learned to coach swimming while he was in the Coast Guard teaching Marines and sailors survival swimming.
 Influencing his future approach to coaching, the U.S. Military was a learning environment that measured and demanded achievement from students and expected them to respect their instructors.